With This New Tool, You Can Embrace the Trump Boom… and Beware Any Bust

 And it has beaten the market every single month since we started live-testing it with a small group of my members in July.

-You can learn more about why our “Auspex” system is one of the smartest trading strategies ever created and sign up for my new broadcast this Wednesday by clicking here.
+You can learn more about why our “Auspex” system is one of the smartest trading strategies ever created and sign up for my new broadcast on Wednesday by clicking here.

 But before that, in this letter here, let’s dig into how much longer the Trump boom could last…

-Note: Editor’s Note: On Saturday, my InvestorPlace colleague Luke Lango discussed how a buy-and-hold strategy can still “work”… But in an increasingly complex world and market, it’s likely to lead to a lot of challenges for most investors.